Open-Paws/Open-Paws-Documentation/Predictions/README.md

 ## Overview
 A suite of prediction models designed to evaluate animal advocacy content through two complementary approaches:

-1. Performance prediction based on real-world advocacy metrics
+1. **Performance Prediction** – Evaluates content based on real-world advocacy metrics.
-2. Preference prediction based on human and synthetic feedback
+2. **Preference Prediction** – Assesses content using human and synthetic feedback.

 ## Using the Models